insight-platform/Savant/docs/adapters.md

 The adapter parameters are set with environment variables:

-- `CLOSING-DELAY` - delay in seconds before closing the window after the video stream has finished;
+- `CLOSING_DELAY` - delay in seconds before closing the window after the video stream has finished, the default value is 0;
-- `SYNC` - flag indicates whether to show the frames on the sink synchronously with the source (i.e., at the source file rate); if you are intending to use `SYNC` processing, consider `DEALER/ROUTER` or `REQ/REP` sockets, because `PUB/SUB` may drop packets when queues are overflown;
+- `SYNC_OUTPUT` - flag indicates whether to show the frames on the sink synchronously with the source (i.e., at the source file rate); if you are intending to use `SYNC` processing, consider `DEALER/ROUTER` or `REQ/REP` sockets, because `PUB/SUB` may drop packets when queues are overflown;
 - `SOURCE_ID` - optional filter to filter out frames with a specific source ID only;
 - `SOURCE_ID_PREFIX` - optional filter to filter out frames with a source ID prefix only;
-- `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
+- `ZMQ_ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the framework output; the default value is `ipc:///tmp/zmq-sockets/output-video.ipc`;
-- `IN_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
+- `ZMQ_TYPE` - ZeroMQ socket type for the adapter's input; the default value is `SUB`, can also be set to `ROUTER` or `REP`;
-- `IN_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.
+- `ZMQ_BIND` - flag specifies whether the adapter's input should be bound or connected to the specified endpoint; If `True`, the input is bound; otherwise, it's connected; the default value is `False`.

 Example: